 There are many other products and analysis equipment commercially available that can test for jet fuel water contamination.

-Microbial contamination in jet fuels is typically detected through CFU tests, ATP tests, or Immunoassay-based tests.
-The CFU method usually require sending fuel off-site for testing, which can take up to 10 days.
+Microbial contamination in jet fuels is typically detected through CFU tests, ATP tests, or Immunoassay antibody tests.
+The CFU method usually requires sending fuel off-site for testing, which can take up to 10 days.
 ATP gives results in minutes but requires to be done in a laboratory with special equipment so is not generally classed as on-site.

 Test for all known microbes that are dangerous to fuel in minutes.